Monthly Archives: June 2021

 Legal aid attorney?
 I rather like that, as it casts shades of good old Wallace Stevens sunlighting as an insurance executive in Hartford, Connecticut, each day before going home to count blackbirds and crown emperors of ice-cream.

 Laura Palmer, from what I researched, is a pivotal character in the old Twin Peaks TV series once upon a time.
-She lived a classical good and bad double life and died young.
+She lived a good and bad double life and died young.
 The secrets attached to her would subsequently turn her home town inside out (and drive some nice Nielsen ratings while they were at it).

 “Laura Palmer Graduates”